 Resources for recruiting organisations can be found in Guidance page.

 An additional brief factsheet uploading the project’s progress by March 2020 can be found here.

 Memorandum of Understanding

-On 2nd July 2020, a third memorandum of understanding was signed between The Government of Kosovo and The Government of the United Kingdom and Northern Ireland, represented by the British Embassy.
+On 17th June 2021, a fourth memorandum of understanding was signed between The Government of Kosovo and The Government of the United Kingdom and Northern Ireland, represented by the British Embassy.

 The purpose of this memorandum of understanding is to support joint efforts in ensuring that strong, independent and professional heads of institutions and public bodies are appointed through a fair and transparent recruitment process.
 This project aims to assist the Kosovo institutions in recruiting an agreed list of senior positions.

 In the first phase, a new, competency-based, senior-level selection process was designed and adopted for all recruitments that the British project experts monitored.

 The process draws on international experience but is based fully within the Kosovar legal framework.
 It includes: